NYPL/discovery-sandbox/src/app/components/ItemFilters/README.md

 ### Data shapes
 fieldToOptionsMap - object
-convenience map generated to simplify switching from value to label
+convenience map generated to simplify switching from value to label. does not contain information about the number of each aggregation.
 ```
  {
   field: {label: value, anotherLabel: anotherValue},